-Information about The Episcopal Church, the Anglican tradition, and spiritual resources for you:
+The Episcopal Church, the Anglican tradition, and Resources

 We Episcopalians believe in a loving, liberating, and life-giving God: Father, Son, and Holy Spirit.
 As constituent members of the Anglican Communion in the United States, we are descendants of and partners with the Church of England and the Scottish Episcopal Church, and are part of the third largest group of Christians in the world.